stat426-fall2021/stat426-fall2021.github.io/_posts/2021-11-10-RStudio-tips.md

 - *Alt + Shift + K*

-If you ever want a reminder on a particular shortcut, you can pull up a list of all shortcuts available in RStudio by pressing **Alt + Shift + K**
+If you ever want a reminder on a particular shortcut, you can pull up a list of all shortcuts available in RStudio by pressing **Alt + Shift + K**.

 ## Navigating Open files
 - *Ctrl + Tab*